-In respecting the mother earth for ancestral attended by 11 villages there.
-Hudoq Pekayang ritual request is presented to the Almighty Pekayang means to visit each other.
-God, known as Hudoq dance.
-Every year, the Mahakam Ulu Dayak who live in Long Lunuk Village, Long Pahangai Sub-District, held a Hudoq Pekayang.
-Festival which must be
+In respecting the mother earth for ancestral blessing of rich land and abundant agricultural results, A dance offering to the earth and ritual requests to the Almighty God is performed, known as Hudoq dance.
+Every year, the Mahakam Ulu Dayak who live in Long Lunuk Village, Long Pahangai Sub-District, held a Hudoq Pekayang Festival which must be attended by 11 villages there.
+Hudoq Pekayang is a form of thanksgiving for a single planting month.
+Hudoq means mask, Pekayang means to visit each other.